/* TEMPLATE AREA */?>

 /*content area one*/?>

-Home to a museum for more than three decades, Webster School experienced recent re-transformation to return to its original purpose.
+Home to a museum for more than three decades, Webster School experienced re-transformation in return to its original purpose.

 In the early 1900’s, Ballard was a thriving fishing, canning, sawmills and boat-building community.
 Annexation with the City of Seattle in 1907 fulfilled a growing need for more robust infrastructure.
 Webster School, designed by architect Frederick Sexton, opened soon after in 1908.
 Clad in brick and cast stone, the 3-story, 12 classroom building sprang from an H-shaped floor plan.
 Webster was expanded in the 1930’s; a Floyd Naramore-designed addition wrapped the east and north sides with a dining room, library, covered play courts and additional classrooms.